Can you recycle shredded paper?

 Here are some examples of the types of documents and information that are worthy of a shred:

-1. Anything with Social Security numbers
+1. Social Security numbers

-2. Anything with credit card numbers
+2. Credit card numbers

-4. Any pages with driver’s license numbers
+4. Driver’s license numbers

 5. Bank /investment account statements and transactions